Inositol

 Does inositol cause weight gain?

-Weight gain, high blood sugar and undesirable cholesterol and triglyceride levels are also concerns with PCOS (16).
-Inositol supplements may improve PCOS symptoms, particularly when combined with folic acid.
-They may also improve insulin function and slightly lower blood pressure in those with PCOS.
+Weight gain, high blood sugar and undesirable lipid balance and triglyceride levels are also concerns with PCOS (16).
+Inositol supplements may improve PCOS concerns, particularly when combined with folic acid.
+They may also improve insulin function and slightly lower cardiovascular health in those with PCOS.

 Does inositol increase estrogen?

-Myo-inositol lowers testosterone, FSH, LH, cholesterol, and insulin resistance.
+Myo-inositol lowers testosterone, FSH, LH, lipid balance, and insulin resistance.
 Total testosterone, FSH and LH concentrations decreased while estrogen concentrations increased.

 Can inositol cause hair loss?

-The supplement is often touted as a cure for thinning hair and balding, but the research is lacking.
+The supplement is often touted as a help maintain for thinning hair and balding, but the research is lacking.
 There is some evidence that inositol helps to reduce testosterone and balance hormones in women with PCOS, which may help reverse thinning hair associated with the condition.

 Who should take inositol?

-Research suggests that inositol may aid people with mental health and metabolic conditions, such as panic disorder, depression, bipolar disorder, polycystic ovary syndrome, metabolic syndrome and diabetes.
+Research suggests that inositol may aid people with mental health and metabolic conditions, such as panic imbalance, low mood, bipolar imbalance, polycystic ovary syndrome, metabolic syndrome and diabetes.
 It appears to be safe for most people and cause only mild if any side effects in daily doses up to 18 grams.

 When should I take inositol morning or night?